vicku-sha/Network_port_monitor/README.md

 At the very bottom, you can see: the application running time (in milliseconds), the number of scanned ports, and the scan date.

 Comments and data on the Windows form are written in Russian.
-The data on the right can be changed.